denten-books/plain-text/1-chapter.md

 the closest possible kind of reading that pays attention to the material contexts of knowledge production.

-## Microanalysis opens the gap between text as it is embedded into storage media
-and text as it is seen on the screen.

-## Gerard Genette and Nelson Goodman on the nature of textual copies,

-## "reading" from the perspective of a copy machine,
-which "sees" pages
-as monolithic images.

-## the crisis of authenticity

-related to the plummeting costs of digital reproduction.
-The supposedly "dead" authors continue to draw checks from copyrighted work.

-## Legal fictions rise to veil the emerging affordances of
-textual technology.

-## Chapter 1: Literature Down to the Pixel
-Keywords: `literature, value, control, microanalysis`

-## Method

-Text as image.

-I take two things from Latour.

-### Everything is lit (connect to computational as lit)

-1. Methodologically, materialism of the sort described above has naturally led me to sociological approaches to the study of knowledge formation.
-In a study on the construction of scientific knowledge, Bruno Latour and Steve Woolgar perform what they call an ethnography of a science lab by exposing the passage of ideas from applied experiment to literary production.
-For Woolgar and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact and inscription, beyond simplistic notions of knowledge-making and discovery [@latour_laboratory_1986].
-A cite of production.

-Why am I readin Ltour.
-Becaue latour gives us a way to see much lit.

-Although much cited in the study of culture, science, and technology, *Laboratory Life* has had less of an impact on the study of literature, even though Latour and Woolgar borrowed much the other way around.
-In the 1986 postscript to the American edition, they remark on the broad trend in literary theory toward treating texts as objects of interpretation, disavowing the kind of criticism aimed at the "real meaning of texts," at "what the text says," "what really happened," or "what the authors intended" [@latour_laboratory_1986, 273].
-Similarly, the authors wanted to aim research in the social study of science at the "contingent character of objectification practices."
-Science, in their view, is itself a type of literary system, "generating texts whose fate (status, value, utility, facticity) depends subsequently on interpretation" [@latour_laboratory_1986, 273].
-Throughout the book, Woolgar and Latour use the term literature to mean something "inscribed, printed, or published," a combination of verbs that coincides with "literature" consistently throughout [@latour_laboratory_1986, 47-53].
-Viewed as a work of literary theory, *Laboratory Life* reifies the research program began by the post-structuralists.
-Where Jacques Derrida could remark offhandedly that "everything is a text,"[^ln2-derrida] Woolgar and Latour make concrete the literal transformation of matter into text.
-No longer was literature an illustration of something that happens in the laboratory: Latour and Woolgar showed the laboratory itself to function as an inscription-making machine.

-The conventional way to understand Woolgar and Latour brings the interpreter into the laboratory, breaking the illusion of scientific objectivity: instead of "discovering" facts, scientists construct them (therefore, *social constructivism*).
-Paradoxically, as Latour and Woolgar worked to undermine the empirical unity of science (turning it into a kind of hermeneutics), they performed literary analysis as an empirical method.
-To "read" the laboratory, researchers observed the space in person, embedded into the fabric of its everyday activity.
-As ethnographers, Woolgar and Latour were interested in discovering models of objectivity (and science) that emanate from the practice doing science localized to the particular laboratory under observation.
-A theory of knowledge formation therefore becomes visible through ethnographic description.
-In the *Laboratory Life* the reader is asked to examines a range of evidentiary material along with published work.
-Floor plans, research samples, workflow diagrams, dialog transcriptions, time sheets, and logbooks all become a part of the epistemology.

-To view Woolgar and Latour as scholars of literature (and not just of laboratories) is to open up the floodgates of textuality.
-The laboratory, the courthouse, the hospital---these institutions cannot be reduced to text, but the lesson of *Laboratory Life* is that they are, in part, literary systems.
-Beneath every scientific discovery, every popular song, every film, radio, or television serial, every art or architectural project, every political office, every legal judgment, every restaurant meal, every doctor's prescription, every website, and every machine manual---beneath that giant and perplexing pile of human activity lies a complex network of circulating textual documentation.
-Woolgar and Latour show that literary scholarship can involve more than just reading books, but also making visible that textual undercurrent: following it and mapping its movements across rooms and offices, all the while exposing the mechanisms of its mutation and locomotion.
-It is an exciting prospect: to view the hospital as a library, where cadres of physicians and administrators convert human stories into diagnoses, into controlled vocabularies, into files, into billable codes, into inscriptions, and into archives.
-Or to see the legal system as a process of literary discovery, where legions of attorneys and paralegals pore over terabytes of textual material, transforming inscription into evidence.
-That is not all these institutions are, but they are also that;
-and there is much work to be done there for a scholar of literature.

-On an average day in 2008, at home, an average American read around 100,500 words a day.
-At 250 words per page, that is around 402 printed pages.
-Between the years of 1980 and 2008, the consumption of information in bytes---a measure that would obviously privilege storage-heavy content like sound and video---grew at a modest 5.4 percent per year.
-Reading, in decline until the advent of the internet, has tripled in the same period.
-Reading in print accounted for 26 percent of verbal information consumed in 1960.
-That number fell to 9 percent in 2008, but the consumption of words
-      digitally increased to 27 percent of total consumption, which means that reading has increased its share of the overall household attention span [@bohn_how_2009; @hilbert_worlds_2011; @hilbert_info_2012].
-The first decade of the twenty-first century saw a 20 percent increase in library visitation [@u.s._institute_of_museum_and_library_services_public_2010].
-According to UNESCO data, literacy rates continue to rise globally, as the world calibrates imbalances of access along the lines of gender and geography [@huebler_adult_2013].
-By a conservative estimate, the number of scientific publications grows at about 4.7 percent per year, which means that the amount of published research roughly doubles every 15 years or so, and the figures are much higher in some fields [@archambault_welcome_2005; @crespi_empirical_2008;
-@larsen_rate_2010].
-The number of books published in the United States almost tripled from 2005 to 2009 [@bowker_u.s._2009].

-All measures point to a drastic expansion of the textual field.
-At the same time, we are often told that reading of short stories, novels, poetry, and plays appears to be at grave risk [stephens_rise_1998; @merrin_television_1999;
-@nea_reading_2004; @golumbia_cultural_2009; @fish_digital_2012;
-@marche_literature_2012].[^ln2-internet] Something does not add up.
-As a society we are reading, writing, and publishing more each year.
-The reconciliation of vocabularies locates the source of the perceived metaphysical threat in the culture's profound alienation from the material contexts of literary production.
-The language of literary theory is supremely tuned to deal with symbols.
-Only after long reflection, on the order of centuries, do we begin to note the sheer strangeness of the textual interface: the medieval palimpsest, the stylus, and the goat parchment.
-Yet we cannot afford to care less about the keyboard and the screen today that we do about ink and paper.
-A battle is quietly brewing for the soul of computing and hence for the control of our basic reading and writing apparatus.

-Where literacy thrives, the very nature of what constitutes a literary text (of any kind) has changed significantly with the advent of ubiquitous computing and its related techniques involving the internet, integrated circuits, magnetic storage, miniaturization, and search and suggest algorithms.
-By many accounts, the second half of the twentieth century saw a major technological shift affecting the production, access, and distribution of knowledge, in a shift comparable in its consequences to those accompanying the spread of the Gutenberg printing press in the fifteenth century [@johns_piracy:_2009;
-@kovarik_revolutions_2011].
-Matters always central to the field of literary studies remain vitally important to the functioning of modern society.
-Literary studies, when conceived broadly, provide fertile grounds for collaboration between diverse disciplines interested in the changing dynamics of narrative, interpretation, language, form, prosody, composition, dialog, discourse, story, genre, authorship, influence, and text.
-It is in this core conceptual cluster of operational terms that I want to locate a notion of poetics capable of addressing not only the machinations of poetry and prose, but also of pixel, code, string, script, inscription, list, document, file, record, project, and archive.

-### Macro and micro (connect to plain and human)

 Such textual proliferation comes at a cost.
 Until recently, the bread and butter of literary scholarship has been close reading.
 Close reading, like